 This annual competition is designed to encourage and reward scholars embarking on significant research in the area of women and politics.
 Numerous proposals from a variety of academic disciplines are received each year.
 Proposals are blind-reviewed by a committee composed of faculty members in the disciplines represented by the authors of prize proposals.

 The prize includes a $2,000 cash award for each project selected.
-Honorable mention prizes of $1,000 per project may also be awarded.
+Honorable mention prizes of up to $1,000 per project may also be awarded.
 Winners will be announced and awards disbursed in February 2019.

 Research projects submitted for prize consideration may address any topic related to women and politics.
 Scholars at any level, from graduate students to tenured faculty members as well as independent researchers, may apply.

-To be considered for the 2017 prize, applicants should email the following materials in Microsoft Word or Adobe PDF format to the Catt Center by 11:59 p.m.
-CST on November 22, 2017:
+To be considered for the 2018 prize, applicants must email the following materials in Microsoft Word or Adobe PDF format to the Catt Center by 11:59 p.m.
+CST on November 25, 2018:

 - Completed cover sheet (PDF)

 - Biographical statement of one page or less for each author for each author

 - Project description (5-10 pages, double spaced, 12-point font):

 - 150-200 word abstract summarizing its purpose and content

 - Discussion of relevant theory, contributions to literature in the field and methodology; other relevant information may also be included